svvlcrkt/svvlcrkt/README.md

-### Hi there 👋, my name is Sevval
+### *Hi there 👋, my name is Sevval*

-I'm from Turkey.
+*I'm from Turkey.
 I am a Computer Engineering student at Bahcesehir University.
-I am trying to improve myself in the field of web programming.
+I am trying to improve myself in the field of web programming.*

-- 🌱 I’m currently learning HTML, CSS, JavaScript and React
+- 🌱 *I’m currently learning HTML, CSS, JavaScript and React*
-- 📫 How to reach me **svvlozlem.carkit@gmail.com**
+- 📫 *How to reach me: **svvlozlem.carkit@gmail.com***

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">